rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231210_New York Times Podcasts.md

 *  As an incubator of life, Earth has a lot going for it, something we often fail to appreciate
 *  fully from within its nurturing bounds.
 *  Merely sending probes and rovers to the moon and Mars won't do.
-*  For various reasons—adventure, apocalypse, commerce—we insist upon taking our corporeal
+*  For various reasonsâ€”adventure, apocalypse, commerceâ€”we insist upon taking our corporeal
 *  selves off world too.
 *  Multiple private companies have announced plans to put hotels in space soon.
 *  NASA is aiming to 3D print lunar neighborhoods within a couple of decades.